yingfhu/pandoc/test/command/biblatex-baez-online.md

 - biblio2yaml:
 	- eprinttype = {arxiv}, eprint = {math/0307200v3},
-	  should be converted to a url: http://arxiv.org/abs/math/0307200v3 (prefix http://arxiv.org/abs/ seems to work for all arxiv material)
+	  should be converted to a URL: http://arxiv.org/abs/math/0307200v3 (prefix http://arxiv.org/abs/ seems to work for all arxiv material)

 }